pratiktest/challenge/README.md

 **below is the flow of code**

 * read the character array one by one
-* assumption is words are seperated by one or moe spaces
+* assumption is words are seperated by one or more spaces
 * as we read the words create a hashmap with word and count. since we only hold unique keys get(key) in hashmap is O(1).
 If key is duplicate ofcourse we increment the count and update hashmap
 * if value is present in hash map increment the value by 1.
 * Finally we will have a hashmap with unique words and their frequency